From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Conclusions

 \section{Conclusions}

 In this paper we proposed a data-driven framework involving two convolutional neural networks: LithoNet and OPCNet.
-First, given a layout for virtual metrology, LithoNet mimics the lithography and etching processes in IC fabrication to predict the shape of a fabricated IC circuitry of a given layout design.
-By learning the shape correspondence between paired training images, i.e., IC layout designs and their fabricated IC SEM images, LithoNet can predict the shape deformation field of the layout and then generate a lithography simulation result.
+First, by learning the shape correspondence between paired training images, i.e., IC layout designs and their fabricated IC SEM images, LithoNet can predict the shape deformation field of the layout and then generate a lithography simulation result.
 Second, with pre-trained LithoNet, OPCNet can learn a mask optimization model without ground-truth OPC-corrected masks based on the proposed input-output consistency loss.
-Experimental results evidently demonstrate that, in the lithography simulation issue, our method is more appropriate than existing image-to-image translation schemes and outperforms the standard compact model-based simulations.
-In the mask optimization problem, OPCNet can correctly predict the mask that its lithography simulation image is close to the expected layout.
+Experimental results evidently demonstrate that, in the lithography simulation issue, our method outperforms existing image-to-image translation schemes and the standard compact model-based simulations.
+In the mask optimization problem, OPCNet can correctly predict the mask whose lithography simulation image matches the expected layout.
 One on-going extension of this work is to establish a scoring system, based on the deformation map or SEM-styled image derived by our method, so that a virtual metrology system for IC circuit layout quality assessment can be developed.

+\begin{IEEEbiography} [{ }] {Hao-Chiang~Shao} (Member, IEEE) received his Ph.D. degree in electrical engineering from National Tsing Hua University, Taiwan, in 2012.
+He has been an Assistant Professor with the Dept. Statistics and Information Science, Fu Jen Catholic University, Taiwan, since 2018.
+During 2012 to 2017, he was a postdoctoral researcher with the Institute of Information Science, Academia Sinica, involved in a series of \textit{Drosophila} brain research projects; in 2017--2018, he was an R\&D engineer with the Computational Intelligence Technology Center, Industrial Technology Research Institute, Taiwan, taking charges of DNN-based automated optical inspection (AOI) projects.
+His research interests include 2D+Z image atlasing, 3D mesh processing, big industrial image data analysis, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Chao-Yi Peng} received his B.S. and M.S. degrees from National Chung Cheng University and National Tsing Hua University, both in Electrical Engineering, in 2017 and 2019, respectively.
+He has been working for Altek company as a software engineer since 2019.
+His research interests lie in computer vision, machine learning, and visual analytics for IC design for manufacturability. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Jun-Rei Wu} received his B.S. in Engineering Science and Ocean Engineering from National Taiwan University in 2015 and M.S. degrees in Electrical engineering from National Tsing Hua University in 2019.
+He is currently working for HTC VIVE as a software engineer.
+His research interests lie in computer vision, machine learning, and visual analytics for IC design for manufacturability. \end{IEEEbiography}